notbrooks/piquette/README.md

 ## Getting Started

+- Clone or Fork the `piquette` repository
+- `cd piquette`
+- Install the packages `pnpm install`
+- Update Your Environment Variables
+- Run the app locally `pnpm run dev`
-Check out the [Wiki](https://github.com/notbrooks/piquette/wiki) to learn more
+- Check out the [Wiki](https://github.com/notbrooks/piquette/wiki) to learn more